OfficeDev/VBA-content/VBA/Language-Reference-VBA/articles/item-is-a-binary-form-and-can-t-be-loaded-into-visual-basic.md

 ---
-title: 'Item' is a binary form and can't be loaded into Visual Basic
+title: "'Item' is a binary form and can't be loaded into Visual Basic"
 keywords: vblr6.chm50056
 f1_keywords:
 - vblr6.chm50056